 I am also a minimalist.

-Whenever I get a moment, I focus on curating my 630 sq ft living space in Washington, DC.
-While I love the beautiful, barren all-white aesthetic often associated with minimalism, my home and lifestyle are more aligned with the practice:
+I reside in a 630 sq ft living space in Washington, DC.
+And although I love the beautiful, barren all-white aesthetic often associated with minimalism, my home and lifestyle are more aligned with the practice:

 Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important—so you can find happiness, fulfillment, and freedom.”
 Joshua Fields Millburn and Ryan Nicodemus, The Minimalists

-Therefore, the aesthetic of my home is a bit non-traditional when one thinks of mainstream minimalism.
-In addition to being surrounded by bright colors and textures, there’s a lot of play on what is at the core of my life’s work.
-Hence, the Afrominimalist: a minimalist life influenced by the African diaspora, my personal blog where I share my journey to minimalism–one thing at a time.
+The aesthetic of my home is a bit non-traditional when one thinks of mainstream minimalism.
+In addition to being surrounded by bright colors and textures, there’s a lot of play on what is at the core of my life’s work–the culture and history of the African diaspora.
+And so, I like to call my style ‘Afrominimalist.’

 Thank you for joining me!